JuanZam21/ClassCentral_Hindi/README.md

-# ClassCentral_Hindi
+# Blackjack Game
-I made a complete one level deep translation to Hindi from a page called ClassCentral, this is all the py code used.
+I made a complete blackjack with all the functionalities needed, this is all the py code used.